 This potting soil is specially designed for desert plants that prefer dry environments.
 The soil must therefore retain enough water to satisfy the primary needs of the plant, but must also be able to dry out very quickly, thus avoiding any moisture.

 Potting soil made for cacti and succulents contains perlite and coarse sand, which facilitate rapid water drainage and stabilise large cacti in their pots.
 It also contains sphagnum peat moss, which holds just enough water for this type of plant.
-Cacti, succulents, mother-in-law’s tongues, dracaenas, ZZ plants, hoyas, peperomias as well as palm and citrus trees are sure to flourish in the cactus and succulent potting soil!
+Cacti, succulents, snake plants, dracaenas, ZZ plants, hoyas as well as palm and citrus trees are sure to flourish in the cactus and succulent potting soil!

 This potting soil is specifically designed for orchids and other epiphytes such as bromeliads and tongues of fire (Anthurium).
 In their natural tropical environment, these plants grow on trees.
 They feed on the moisture in the air, on a bit of humus that forms in the vicinity and on the mineral salts in the water that flows nearby.